equeim/tremotesf2/README.md

 - Qt D-Bus
 - KWindowSystem

-On Windows:
+On Windows, also:
 - Windows 11 SDK is needed to build
-- Minimum supported OS version is Windows 8.1
+- Minimum supported OS version at runtime is Windows 8.1

 ### Building
 ```sh